theminstack/styled/README.md

 &nbsp;

-- [1] Styled Components and Emotion support only a single theme, which must be typed using declaration merging.
+- [1] Goober, Styled Components, and Emotion, all support only a single theme, which must be typed using declaration merging.
-- [2] Goober allows a prefix callback function to be configured, but does not provide automatic vendor prefixing.
+- [2] Goober provides vendor prefixing as an additional package.
 - [3] Goober doesn't provide a `css` utility for creating mixins, but it does support function values in tagged templates.

 TSStyled omits three key features supported by other libraries: Polymorphism using the `as` property, vendor prefixing, and object styles.